Manage Administrative Teams

-This feature is only available with a Kong Enterprise subscription.
+This feature is only available with a Kong Gateway (Enterprise) subscription.

-In this topic, you’ll learn how to manage and configure user authorization using workspaces and teams in Kong Enterprise.
+In this topic, you’ll learn how to manage and configure user authorization using workspaces and teams in Kong Gateway (Enterprise).

 If you are following the getting started workflow, make sure you have completed Set Up Intelligent Load Balancing before moving on.

 Many organizations have strict security requirements.
 For example, organizations need the ability to segregate the duties of an administrator to ensure that a mistake or malicious act by one administrator doesn’t cause an outage.
 Kong Gateway (Enterprise) provides a number of security capabilities to help customers secure the administration environment.

 Workspaces enable an organization to segment objects and admins into namespaces.
 The segmentation allows teams of admins sharing the same Kong Gateway (Enterprise) cluster to adopt roles for interacting with specific objects.
 For example, one team (Team A) may be responsible for managing a particular service, whereas another team (Team B) may be responsible for managing another service.
 Teams should only have the roles they need to perform the administrative tasks within their specific workspaces.